pasosdeJesus/adJ/arboldes/usr/ports/mystuff/net/ton/README.md

-Port of TON tools (<https://github.com/ton-blockchain/ton>) to adJ/OpenBSD.
+Port for adJ/OpenBSD of the tools for the Blockchain TON - The Open Network (<https://github.com/ton-blockchain/ton>)

 # 1. INSTALL